St. Marks Light

-The St. Marks Light is the second-oldest light station in Florida.
+The St. Marks Light is the second-oldest light station in Florida, United States.
 It is located on the east side of the mouth of the St. Marks River, on Apalachee Bay.

 Historic background

 In the 1820s, the town of St. Marks, Florida was considered an important port of entry.
 The town served as a port for the prosperous planting region of Middle Florida and some counties of South Georgia.
 Growers hauled their agricultural products down to the port town in wagons by way of an early road which connected the then territorial capital of Tallahassee to the town of St. Marks.
-Later, this road would be widened and improved upon by the Tallahassee Railroad Company and would become the state's first railroad.
+Later, this road would be widened and improved upon by the Tallahassee Railroad and would become one of the state's first two railroads.

 Once the agricultural products reached the new port town, they were loaded aboard boats for shipment to New Orleans and/or St. Augustine.
 There were, however, problems in navigating both the Apalachee Bay and the St. Marks River.
 In many places both bay and river were shallow, and it was not too uncommon for boats to run aground and/or get mired in the muddy shallows.